by Denise A Romano

 Given that most government employees are required to report legal and ethical noncompliance, mandatory imparital investigations SHOULD BE (but are not) implemented without exception and accompanied by absolute prevention of unlawful retaliation against complaining employees.
 There SHOULD be (but isn’t) a freeze on any termination of any complaining employee while a sound, impartial, unbiased and thorough investigation is completed.
 Even after the completion of such an investigation, retaliation against complainants SHOULD BE (but isn’t) prevented.
 Violations of EEO, OSHA, public safety, ADA, retaliaiton protections, whistleblower protections, union protections and fraud/corruption prevention laws SHOULD BE classified as serious crimes that result in prosecution.

-There is extremely insufficient protection for employees who use apropriate channels to report noncompliance in both government and corporate workplaces.
+There is extremely insufficient protection for employees who use appropriate channels to report noncompliance in both government and corporate workplaces.
 This lack of protection also applies to HR professionals – who often learn that those with authority over them direct them to violate laws on a regular basis.
 When HR professionals make these same complaints about non-compliance (even while armed with a systemic knowledge of rampant violations), they are often in the same boat as any other employee.
 They are met with ineffective help from EEOC, state divisions of human rights, AGs, IGs, and Ethics Commissions – and often find themselves unlawfully retaliated against and fired without sufficient recourse.

 When the HR employee refuses to go along with ignoring labor and other laws – they can quietly look for another job and then quit and say nothing, quit and complain (and often get nowhere or be harmed from having done so), or try to influence their leadership.
-It is a gamble as to whether even the most skilled HR employee can persuade leadership, managers, and often their workplace General Counsel to actually comply with labor and other laws.
-If the leadership of a workplace is determined to continue to allow violations of labor and other laws to protect others who are violators or to continue their very own non-compliant behavior, the HR employee will get nowhere and will probably experience unlawful retaliation and/or be fired..
+It is a gamble as to whether even the most skilled HR employee can persuade leadership, managers, and their workplace General Counsel to actually comply with labor and other laws.
+If the leadership of a workplace is determined to continue to allow violations of labor and other laws to protect others who are violators or to continue their very own non-compliant behavior, the HR employee will get nowhere and will probably experience unlawful retaliation and/or be fired.

-Currently, legal compliance with US labor laws is essentially optional for corporate and government workplaces because most of these laws have no teeth, and the process of resolution almost always depends on legally confidential settlement negotiations, workplaces admitting no wrongdoing, complainants being fired from their jobs, violators keeping their jobs, and no official investigations (or workplace changes) whatsoever.
+Currently, legal compliance with US labor laws is essentially optional for corporate and government workplaces because most of these laws have no teeth, and the process of resolution almost always results in legally confidential settlement negotiations, workplaces admitting no wrongdoing, complainants being fired from their jobs, violators keeping their jobs, and no official investigations (or workplace changes) whatsoever.
 Only employees who can afford 6-figure lengthy legal battles have a chance of recourse – and employers know this (whether they are government or private).

 Most lawyers will not take cases on contingency, even if complaining employees can prove employer noncompliance with labor and other laws.
 When there is rare justice, it comes years later – often after unlawful termination and great damage to health, families, and finances.
 Most internal legitimate employee complaints are dismissed by noncompliant employers who unlawfully retaliate against these employees, terminate their employment and health coverage, and sometimes pay them a small sum for which they are desperate and on which they are taxed.